FelipeLeiteDS/FelipeLeiteDS/README.md

 I'm Felipe Leite, a Data Professional passionate about leveraging analytics and business strategy to drive impactful decisions.

 ### 🎓 Background
+- Post Graduation in Finance at University of São Paulo
 - MBA graduate specializing in Business Analytics and Data Science
 - Currently working as a Corporate Administrative Assistant at Amazon